LeafLIMS/LeafLIMS/README.md

 Leaf LIMS has been tested on Mac and Linux only, you are likely to encounter problems when running on Windows.

 ### Changing ports

+**For advanced users only.
+This is usually not required unless you are running multiple instances/ sharing with another application**

 By default the docker instance runs on ports 80 for the frontend and 8000 for the backend.
 You can change these in the docker-compose.yml file by editing the port definition in the file.
 You only